Jerry Moses: Major league

-Personal life and death
+Personal life

 Moses had two children with his wife of fifty years, Carolyn (née Altieri).

+After retiring from baseball, Moses started a career in the food service industry, beginning with Ogden Food Service Corporation, and then eventually starting his own food service and concession company, Fanfare, Inc., which he later sold.
+He was a co-owner of Ann's Boston Brownie Company.

+Moses was involved in charitable activities, most notably the work with former teammate and friend Mike Andrews with the cancer research support foundation, the Jimmy Fund.
+He was involved in organizing a bone marrow donor program to support former Red Sox pitcher Bill Monbouquette.
+Moses received the Jimmy Award.
+He and Andrews worked together for 25 years in creating a children's baseball camp in Massachusetts.
+Andrews said of Moses, "'I don't think I ever met a better man in my life ...
+Everyone loved Jerry ... and he loved everybody back.
+He supported not only the Jimmy Fund but many other charities, and he was a very smart, successful businessman."

 After his playing career, Moses was extremely involved with the Major League Baseball Players Alumni Association, championing increased benefits for inactive, non-vested former players who did not originally qualify for pension benefits, and acting as a catalyst for countless charitable events, including the Legends for Youth Clinic Series.
 Beloved by many due to his kind-hearted nature, Moses served as the chairman emeritus for Major League Alumni Marketing until his death.

 Though in failing health, Moses attended the anniversary to the Red Sox "Impossible Dream" season at Fenway Park in August 2017.
 A Catholic, he attended Mass every Sunday in Rowley, Massachusetts, for the last few years of his life.

+Death

-Moses died on March 27, 2018 in Haverhill, Massachusetts.
-He was 71 and had been in failing health for some time.
+Moses died on March 26, 2018, in Haverhill, Massachusetts.
+He was 71 and had been in failing health for some time, after a long battle with dementia.